dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dbcontext-creation.md

 > from the tools.

-A design-time factory can be especially useful if you need to configure the DbContext differently for design time than at run time, if the `DbContext` constructor take additional parameters are not registered in DI, if you are not using DI at all, or if for some reason you prefer not to have a `BuildWebHost` method in your ASP.NET Core application's
+A design-time factory can be especially useful if you need to configure the DbContext differently for design time than at run time, if the `DbContext` constructor takes additional parameters are not registered in DI, if you are not using DI at all, or if for some reason you prefer not to have a `BuildWebHost` method in your ASP.NET Core application's
 `Main` class.